DatabayAG/PCLimitedMediaPlayer/README.md

 1. Put the content of the plugin directory in a subdirectory under your ILIAS main directory:
 Customizing/global/plugins/Services/COPage/PageComponent/PCLimitedMediaPlayer
+2. Run `composer du` in the main directory of your ILIAS installation

-2. Open ILIAS > Administration > Plugins
+3. Go to Administration > Extending ILIAS > Plugins

-3. Update/Activate the Plugin.
+4. Install and activate the plugin

 USAGE